Custom-Roles-for-TTT/TTT-Custom-Roles/API/METHODS_PLAYER_OBJECT.md

 ### plymeta:UnblockShopPurchases()
 Unblocks player's purchases from the equipment shop, if they were previously blocked.\
-*NOTE*: If the player's shop purchases were previously blocked, this will also call the `TTTOnShopPurchaseUnblocked` hook *Realm:* Server\
+*NOTE*: If the player's shop purchases were previously blocked, this will also call the `TTTOnShopPurchaseUnblocked` hook.\
+*Realm:* Server\
 *Added in:* 2.2.9